AL-ANWARTECH/EthicalNex-Task-API/ethicalnex/README.md

 Week 4	Add filtering, documentation, and testing
 Week 5	Deploy and finalize the project
 Deployment (PythonAnywhere)
-Prepare the application:
+Prepare the Application:
 Set DEBUG = False in settings.py.

-Add PythonAnywhere domain to ALLOWED_HOSTS.
+Add the PythonAnywhere domain to ALLOWED_HOSTS.

 Collect static files using python manage.py collectstatic.

-Set up PythonAnywhere:
+Set Up PythonAnywhere:
 Create a virtual environment and install dependencies.

 Configure WSGI and project settings.

-Upload the code:
+Upload the Code:
 Clone the repository or upload manually.

-Configure static and media files:
+Configure Static and Media Files:
 Set up static and media URL paths.

-Monitor and debug:
+Monitor and Debug:
 Use PythonAnywhere's error logs for troubleshooting.

 Testing with Postman
-To test the Task Management API using Postman, follow the steps below:

 1. Register a New User
 Request Type: POST